yamdan/anastasia/README.md

 ## Project description

 Anastasia is a zero-knowledge system that proves the validity of X.509 certificate chains while revealing only the minimum information required.

-Inspired by the prior work *Cinderella* (IEEE S&P 2016), which transformed X.509 certificates into anonymous credentials with zk-SNARKs, Anastasia extends the idea to make it practical on mobile devices, specifically Android **Key Attestation**.
+Inspired by the prior work [Cinderella](https://ieeexplore.ieee.org/document/7546505) [^cinderella], which transformed X.509 certificates into anonymous credentials with zk-SNARKs, Anastasia extends the idea to make it practical on mobile devices, specifically Android **Key Attestation**.

 > ⚠️ **Work in progress!**
 > No formal security review or performance tuning has been done.